lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 				+ East -> South
 		+ String Ramp: This is the name of the ramp that the car got on
 		+ String Freeway: This is the name of the freeway the car is on
-		+ double XLocation: This is the x location of the car
+		+ double xLocation: This is the x location of the car
 			+ I believe that we will make this work easist for the map.
 This would mean latitude in degrees in this case
-		+ double YLocation: This is the y location of the car
+		+ double yLocation: This is the y location of the car
 			+ I believe that we will make this work easist for the map.
 This would mean longitude in degrees in this case
 + ###Database:
 	+ This class will be the abstraction layer inbetween all of the classes and the MySQL database